-GoDaddy Seems to Be Cheaper – But InMotion Offers Better Value Overall
+GoDaddy Seems to Be Cheaper – But InMotion Hosting Offers Better Value Overall

-InMotion’s pricing also varies depending on the length of the plan, but it only offers one- or two-year hosting plans.
+InMotion Hosting’s pricing also varies depending on the length of the plan, but it offers one-month, one-year or two-year and three-year hosting plans.
 Its two-year plans work out to be marginally cheaper than GoDaddy’s two-year plans.

 GoDaddy has four shared hosting plans – Economy, Deluxe, Ultimate, and Maximum.
 The Economy plan only allows you to create a single website and limits storage to 100 GB.

-InMotion offers three shared hosting plans – Launch, Power, and Pro.
-The Launch plan allows you to create two websites and offers unlimited storage, which means it gives you more value than the comparable GoDaddy plan.
+InMotion Hosting offers four shared hosting plans – Lite, Launch, Power, and Pro.
+The Power plan starts at just $4.99/mo but it allows you to create 50 websites and offers 100GB storage, which means it gives you more value than the comparable GoDaddy plan.

-You can create WordPress websites on all shared hosting plans, but GoDaddy and InMotion both offer WordPress hosting plans which offer more specialized features.
-InMotion’s WordPress hosting features include automatic installation of WordPress, automatic updates, and a staging area.
+You can create WordPress websites on all shared hosting plans, but GoDaddy and InMotion Hosting both offer WordPress hosting plans which offer more specialized features.
+InMotion Hosting’s WordPress hosting features include automatic installation of WordPress, automatic updates, and a staging area.
 GoDaddy includes automatic backups and daily malware scanning.